entice/entice/server.md

 ```
 join
 - client_id       // the id of your client, from API
-- player_token    // a temporary token for authentication
+- entity_token    // a temporary token for authentication
 ```

 Success:

 ```
 join:ok
-- access_token    // a temporary token for authentication with the lower level channels
 - entity          // your new entity by id
 ```